Matt-Mf/Mio-Sito/content/projects.md

 Open-source software contribution:

 * I helped translate <a href="https://github.com/tristanheaven/gtkhash">gtkhash</a>, a small utility in C for verifying cheksum.
-* Latest Fedora Linux distro beta testing.
+* Latest Fedora Linux distro beta testing and bug reporting.
 * Investigating the possibility of importing latest security patches on Ancistrus custom firmware for Netgear D7000 router.
 (Working on...)

 Networking: